OpenEvalProject/evals/manuscripts/elife-12217/v2/manuscript.md

 ## Results

-## Dimensionality of influenza virus antigenic evolution in swine
+### Dimensionality of influenza virus antigenic evolution in swine

 We used hemagglutination inhibition (HI) assays to antigenically characterize a geographically diverse collection of H1 viruses from swine and humans from 1930–2013 (n=194) and H3 viruses from swine and humans from 1968–2013 (n=379) and genetically sequenced all antigenically characterized viruses.
 Of these, 101 H1 and 73 H3 swine influenza viruses were newly characterized for this study.

 In order to accurately quantify the antigenic variation of influenza viruses from swine we first determined the appropriate number of dimensions for accurately representing their antigenic relationships.
 Previous work on quantifying the antigenic evolution of seasonal influenza viruses showed that the evolution of H3 viruses in humans, as measured in HI assays, could be accurately visualized in two dimensions (2D) using antigenic cartography (Smith et al., 2004).
 In contrast, previous work on swine and equine H3 influenza viruses found that three dimensions (3D) were necessary to accurately visualize antigenic evolution using antigenic cartography (Lewis et al., 2011; 2014; de Jong et al., 2007; Lorusso et al., 2011).
 In this study we extensively tested the dimensionality of H1 and H3 influenza virus antigenic maps and found that the antigenic variation of both virus subtypes was most accurately represented in three dimensions.

-## Antigenic diversity of H1 influenza viruses in swine
+### Antigenic diversity of H1 influenza viruses in swine

-To investigate the combined antigenic and genetic evolution of our study viruses we implemented a Bayesian multi-dimensional scaling (BMDS) method for inferring antigenic and genetic relationships (
+To investigate the combined antigenic and genetic evolution of our study viruses we implemented a Bayesian multi-dimensional scaling (BMDS) method for inferring antigenic and genetic relationships (Bedford et al., 2014).
+As of 2013, three major H1 lineages circulated in swine: 1. the classical 1A lineage – descended from the ancestors of the 1918 human influenza pandemic, was first detected in swine in the 1930’s, and gave rise to the human H1N1pdm09 viruses and swine H1N1pdm09-like sub-lineage viruses; 2. the human seasonal-like 1B lineage – resulting from multiple introductions from human seasonal H1 viruses; 3. the Eurasian avian-like 1C lineage – arising from an introduction from wild birds into swine and first detected in Europe in the 1980’s (Figure 1A, Zell et al., 2013).

 ![Figure 1.](https://cdn.elifesciences.org/articles/12217/elife-12217-fig1-v2.jpg)

 **Figure 1.:** Each colored ball represents a single virus.
 Viruses are colored by lineage (A,C) and by geography (B,D).
 Lines connecting each virus represent inferred phylogenetic relationships.
 Distances for antigenic dimensions are measured in antigenic units (AU) and each unit is equivalent to a two-fold dilution in HI assay data.
 Antigenic distance can be interpreted as a measure of antigenic similarity – viruses close to one another are more antigenically similar than viruses further apart.
 Interactive visualizations are available at https://phylogeography.github.io/influenzaH1/ and https://phylogeography.github.io/influenzaH3/.
-Source data and GIF files for rotational views of 3D antigenic maps in Figure 1 have been deposited in Dryad (Lewis et al., 2016).DOI: http://dx.doi.org/10.7554/eLife.12217.003
+Source data and GIF files for rotational views of 3D antigenic maps in Figure 1 have been deposited in Dryad (Lewis et al., 2016).

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/12217/elife-12217-fig1-figsupp1-v2.jpg)

-**Figure 1—figure supplement 1.:** Figure 1A,B colored by H1 genetic sub lineages in the Bayesian MCC tree.DOI: http://dx.doi.org/10.7554/eLife.12217.004

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/12217/elife-12217-fig1-figsupp2-v2.jpg)

-**Figure 1—figure supplement 2.:** DOI: http://dx.doi.org/10.7554/eLife.12217.005

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/12217/elife-12217-fig1-figsupp3-v2.jpg)

-**Figure 1—figure supplement 3.:** Figure 1C,D colored by H3 genetic sub lineages in the Bayesian MCC tree.DOI: http://dx.doi.org/10.7554/eLife.12217.006

 ![Figure 1—figure supplement 4.](https://cdn.elifesciences.org/articles/12217/elife-12217-fig1-figsupp4-v2.jpg)

-**Figure 1—figure supplement 4.:** DOI: http://dx.doi.org/10.7554/eLife.12217.007

 ![Figure 1—figure supplement 5.](https://cdn.elifesciences.org/articles/12217/elife-12217-fig1-figsupp5-v2.jpg)

-**Figure 1—figure supplement 5.:** DOI: http://dx.doi.org/10.7554/eLife.12217.008

 ![Figure 1—figure supplement 6.](https://cdn.elifesciences.org/articles/12217/elife-12217-fig1-figsupp6-v2.jpg)

-**Figure 1—figure supplement 6.:** DOI: http://dx.doi.org/10.7554/eLife.12217.009

 ![Figure 1—figure supplement 7.](https://cdn.elifesciences.org/articles/12217/elife-12217-fig1-figsupp7-v2.jpg)

-**Figure 1—figure supplement 7.:** DOI: http://dx.doi.org/10.7554/eLife.12217.010

 Our combined antigenic and genetic analyses of H1 viruses in swine showed an inconsistent relationship between antigenic clustering and genetic lineage through time with occasional emergence of new antigenic variants.
 In all geographic regions for which we had antigenic data we found unique patterns of antigenic evolution within individual lineages.